null

 Frequently Asked Questions

 What is a suede watch band?
 A suede watch band is made from the inner split of the calfskin hide — softer, lighter, and more casual than smooth calfskin, with a distinctive napped matte texture.
-Unlike smooth calfskin, suede does not develop a glossy patina — it ages gently without changing character.
-It is the most immediately comfortable leather strap available, requiring no break-in period.
+Unlike smooth calfskin, suede does not develop a glossy patina.
+It is the most immediately comfortable leather watch strap available, requiring no break-in period.

 Is suede leather durable for everyday watch wear?
 Yes — suede calfskin is durable for everyday wear in dry and casual conditions.
-It requires slightly more care than smooth calfskin: brush the nap periodically with a suede brush, apply water-repellent spray before first wear, and avoid sustained water exposure.
-For active and outdoor use involving regular moisture, nylon or rubber is more practical.
+It requires slightly more care than smooth calfskin.
+For active and outdoor use involving regular moisture, single-pass nylon or FKM rubber is more practical.

 What is the difference between suede and smooth leather watch bands?
-Smooth calfskin uses the outer surface of the hide — it develops a shine and visible patina with wear, suits formal and smart-casual occasions, and requires conditioning to prevent cracking.
+Smooth calfskin uses the outer surface of the hide — it develops a shine and visible patina with wear, suits formal and smart-casual occasions, and requires conditioning.
 Suede uses the inner split — matte surface that doesn't develop shine, more casual in character, softer from first wear, requires a suede brush rather than conditioner.

-All CNS Watch Bands suede watch bands ship with quick-release spring bars.
+All CNS Watch Bands suede watch bands are available with built-in quick-release spring bars where specified.
 Standard delivery worldwide.
 30-day return policy.

 Read More